rcxo34/rcxo34/README.md

 - 👋 Hi, I’m @rcxo34
 - 👀 I’m interested in anything Techy, from Graphics processing hardware to Linux distros and much more.
-- 🌱 I’m currently learning a lot, maybe much more that can be handled xD.
+- 🌱 I’m currently learning a lot, maybe much more than what can be handled xD.
 - 📫 Reach me via abhirambk123@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Did you know that git and the Linux kernel were created by the same person?